Food

 While some parents do complain that feeding their baby cold milk leads to gassiness, colic or upsets their child’s stomach, others will tell you their baby has no problem with digesting cold breast milk.

-For piece of mind however, if you are concerned about whether cold breast milk will upset (or is upsetting) your baby’s stomach, then you may want to speak with a pediatrician or other medical expert.
+For piece of mind however, if you are concerned about whether it will upset (or is currently upsetting) your baby’s stomach, then you may want to speak with a pediatrician or other medical expert.

 Is Cold Milk Bad For Newborns?